ST4LTH/ST4LTH/README.md

-### Hi there 👋 I'm a beginnger frontend dev from sweden
+### Hi there 👋 I'm a beginner frontend dev from sweden
 Vue/Svelte/js/css/html